 Joining Medicare Advantage or Medicare Drug Coverage at Other Times

-Open Enrollment: In general, you can enroll in the Medicare coverage you want within your first few months of joining Medicare.
-Your initial open enrollment period is three months before and three months after you turn 65 (if you enroll automatically) or when you first select Part B (if, for instance, you delayed Medicare enrollment perhaps because you had better health insurance at work).
+In general, you can enroll in the Medicare coverage you want within your first few months of joining Medicare.
+Your Initial Enrollment Period is three months before and three months after you turn 65 (if you enroll automatically) or when you first select Part B (if, for instance, you delayed Medicare enrollment perhaps because you had better health insurance at work).